Sheep dips: safe handling and usage

 - Working with diluted dip,

-- Washing concentrate containers or delivery systems (where applicable).
+- Washing concentrate containers or delivery systems (where applicable), and

 In the event of accidental spillage, wash all concentrate or splashes off the skin immediately.

-Concentrate may be added to water in the dip bath only by using a closed dispensing transfer system and should not be poured directly from the product container, due to the risks of human contact.
+Due to the risks of human contact with dip concentrate, concentrate may be added to water in the dip bath only by using a closed dispensing transfer system and should not be poured directly from the product container.

-We note that the Health & Safety Authority has issued advice that when dipping sheep or handling animals afterwards, handlers are most at risk from absorption through the skin.
-They also advise on risk management measures that may be taken to reduce the risk of exposure.
+The Health & Safety Authority has issued advice when dipping sheep or handling animals afterwards; handlers are most at risk from absorption through the skin.

-Doctors can obtain advice on clinical management of organophosphate exposure from the Poisons Information Centre, Beaumont Hospital, Dublin.
+Doctors can obtain advice on clinical management of organophosphate exposure from the Poisons Information Centre, Beaumont Hospital, Dublin 9 (phone 01 809 2566).
 All cases of organophosphorus poisoning must be treated in hospital.

-Care in the disposal of spent sheep dips
+Care in the disposal of spent sheep dip